 How common is exposure to content associated with harm among children in Australia?

-eSafety surveyed 3,454 Australian children aged 10 to 171 years to determine the prevalence of online experiences and harms, including exposure to content associated with harm.2
+In late 2024 and early 2025, prior to the implementation of the social media age restrictions1, eSafety surveyed 3,454 Australian children aged 10 to 17 years2 to determine the prevalence and nature of online experiences and harms, including exposure to content associated with harm.3

 ‘Content associated with harm’ includes such things as sexist, misogynistic or hateful content, content depicting dangerous online challenges or fight videos, or content that encourages unhealthy eating or exercise habits.

-of trans and gender-diverse children had seen or heard content associated with harm online.
+of trans and gender-diverse children had seen or heard content associated with harm online.5

-(81% had seen or heard content associated with harm online in the past 12 months.)4
+(81% had seen or heard content associated with harm online in the past 12 months.)

 A similar proportion of girls and boys are exposed to content associated with harm online